-11 Simple Steps to an Incredible Valentine’s Day Table [ + Downloadable Heart Sewing Template]
+11 Steps to a Great Valentine’s Day Table [FREE Heart Sewing Template]

 Whether it’s because you can’t get a babysitter, or you’d simply rather spend Valentine’s Day surrounded by your home comforts, staying in can be just as special as going out.
 Why not plan a special dinner for two, and prepare with this pretty heart sewing project?
 Follow Debbie Shore’s tutorial below and create these stunning matching place settings to add a personalised touch to your table decor!
 Use thermal wadding if you can, to help protect your table from heat.
 These heart-themed mats are so pretty, you can use them after Valentine’s Day to decorate your table for tea parties, birthdays and other special occasions!